rebroad/breezy-desktop/xfce4_ar_support_via_xorg_virtual_xr_connector.plan.md

 - Extend the modesetting driver’s RandR code to support **two representations**:
 - Physical XR connector visible as a monitor in normal 2D mode.
 - Virtual XR connector visible, physical hidden, in AR mode.
-- Ensure XFCE’s display tool sees only the appropriate outputs based on mode:
+- Ensure display settings tools see only the appropriate outputs based on mode:
 - In AR mode, users arrange the virtual XR connector like any other monitor.
 - Provide a control path (X property, RandR property, or simple CLI) to toggle AR mode that Breezy or the user can call.